lrothack/cookiecutter-pydevops/README.md

 - code quality monitoring with [SonarQube](https://www.sonarqube.org)

-The dev-ops pipeline is mostly implemented in a `Makefile` and a `Dockerfile` which are independent of your Python application.
+The dev-ops pipeline is mostly implemented in a `Makefile` and a `Dockerfile` which are independent of your Python code.

 ## Quickstart